An international organisation for all those interested in lesser traditional buildings

 - A four day conference held each spring in a different region

 - A two-day winter conference with papers on one topic

-- A joint weekend school with Oxford University's Department for Continuing Education
+- An occasional joint weekend school with Oxford University's Department for Continuing Education

 - Publication of a journal

 - A twice-yearly newsletter with notices of events and new publications

 - A library of offprints for circulation to members (index available on Members' Area)